max-osadchiy/todotasks/README.md

 ## Available Scripts

-In the project directory, you can run: b
+In the project directory, you can run:

 ### `npm start`